dankerri/LiveBoard/README.md

 ### QR code LiveBoard
-Live qrcode on the webpage [LiveBoard](http://207.148.102.115)
+Web Live QR code  [LiveBoard](http://207.148.102.115)

 ### Introduction
-There are two charaters: Scanner and User.
+Charaters:
-1. `Scanner`, using the Scanner app scan QR code and then streams it to the LiveBoard.
+1. `Scanner`, using the Scanner app scan target QR code and then streams it to the LiveBoard.
-2. `User`, People who visits LiveBoard.
+2. `User`, people who visits LiveBoard.

 ### Usage: User
 1. Input the room name, then click `search`.